mikegolay/applescript/README.md

 various hacky scripts to do hacky things on macos, usually with the goal of clicking a little less, ideally eliminating clicks altogether.

+## how to use

-in general i would recommend creating an alias in `zsh` or `bash`, depending on which you're using, and pointing to your script, like so:<br>
+in general i would recommend creating an alias in `zsh` or `bash`, depending on which you're using, and pointing to your script, like so<br>
 `alias [your_alias_name]="osascript ~/[path to your aliases]/applescripts/[your_alias_name].applescript"`

 and then running from terminal. you could also create a macos keyboard shortcut. for maximum laziness, run these commands from stream deck buttons. so lazy! :robot: